 Have you ever wondered what home décor books would be good for a beginner so you can easily decorate your own home?
 Decorating books are good for anyone who’s about to move into a new home, just moved, or is desperately in need of a home refresh.
 And, if you’re anything like me, you may have picked up a home décor book here and there over the years.
 Anytime you see a pretty cover in a bookstore (remember those?) or when a book recommendation pops up on Amazon.
 You can’t help but buy them.
 Since I work in the home décor space for my profession, I’ve been more intentional about the design books I purchase for my personal library.
 And I want to share the books I think would be great to help anyone who struggles with decorating their home.
-But, before we get started, go ahead and grab my FREE Home Styling Cheat Sheets.
-These pro-tips are a great jumpstart if you’re trying to decorate your home but struggling with where to begin.
+But, before we get started, go ahead and join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now let’s get started.

 This post contains some affiliate links for your convenience, which means if you make a purchase after clicking a link I will earn a small commission, at no additional cost to you.
 Click here to read my full disclosure policy.

 Top Home Décor Books For Beginners (So You Can Easily Decorate Your Own Home)

 So, I have a lot of home décor books sitting on the bookshelf in my office.
 And I mean a lot.
 But instead of sharing all the books that I own (that list would be overwhelming for most normal people).
 I’m going to share the “go-to” books that are in arms reach of my desk.
 These are the books I reference often and have had a big impact on my personal decorating style.
 In no particular order, here we go…

 Domino: The Book of Decorating